robotics-tue/minimal-mistakes/_maintenance/site_structure.md

 ```
 - robotics-tue.github.io
   |--   _data                     # contains yml files with data
          |-- navigation.yml            # list of titles & urls for the nav bar
          |-- robotics_lab_members.yml  # list of members of the robotics lab
+         |-- research_projects.yml     # list of research projects
+         |-- student_teams.yml         # list of student teams
   |--   _pages                    # contains md files with content
   |--   _posts                    # contains md files with posts
   |--   _maintenance              # contains md files for the maintenance section